-By virtue of the resolution of the Extraordinary General Meeting of the shareholders of the Issuer that took place on 14 November 2015 the following items (among other things) were resolved: (i) the increase of the nominal value of each share by way of a reverse split from 0.30 to 1.00 along with a decrease of the total number of the existing shares (including the capitalisation of an amount of 4.00 in order to create an integral number of shares) from 1.00 fro new, ordinary, registered, dematerialised shares, with voting rights to be specified by the Board of Directors of the Issuer.
+By virtue of the resolution of the Extraordinary General Meeting of the shareholders of the Issuer that took place on 14 November 2015 the following items (among other things) were resolved: (i) the increase of the nominal value of each share by way of a reverse split from 0.30 to 0.30 to 0.30 along with a decrease of the total number of the existing shares (including the capitalisation of an amount of 0.30 in order to create an integral number of shares) from 12,769,059,858 to 255,381,200 ordinary, dematerialised, registered shares, with voting rights (each an "Ordinary Share"), by a ratio of one (1) new share to fifty (50) old shares and the subsequent decrease of the nominal value of each Ordinary Share from 0.30 to 0.30 and credit of the amount arising from the decrease to the special reserve of article 4 par.
+4a of Greek law 2190/1920; and (ii) the share capital increase by payment in cash (including the equivalent to cash capitalisation of money claims), along with the abolition of pre-emption rights of the shareholders of the Issuer, by the issuance of new, ordinary, registered, dematerialised shares, with voting rights to be specified by the Board of Directors of the Issuer.

-The Issuer's Board of Directors at its meeting on 19 November 2015 specified the above resolution of the General Meeting regarding the share capital increase by the issuance of 1,281,500,000 new ordinary, registered, dematerialised shares of the Issuer, of a nominal value of $\in$ 0.30 per share at a $\in$ 2.00 price per share (post reverse split) through: (i) payment in cash of an amount of $\in$ 1,552,169,172.00 via a private placement through a book-building process, which commenced and was completed outside Greece, pursuant to the exception of article 3 par.
-2 indent ( $\alpha$ ), to qualified investors, in accordance with article 2 par.
-1 indent ( $\alpha$ ) of Greek law 3401/2005 and pursuant to article 3 par.
-2 indent ( $\gamma$ ) of Greek law 3401/2005, and (ii) capitalisation of monetary claims of an amount of $\in$ 1,010,830,828.00, in the context of the voluntary exchange of outstanding securities by their holders that participated in a liability management exercise.
+The Issuer's Board of Directors at its meeting on 19 November 2015 specified the above resolution of the General Meeting regarding the share capital increase by the issuance of 1,281,500,000 new ordinary, registered, dematerialised shares of the Issuer, of a nominal value of €0.30 per share at a €2.00 price per share (post reverse split) through: (i) payment in cash of an amount of €1,552,169,172.00 via a private placement through a book-building process, which commenced and was completed outside Greece, pursuant to the exception of article 3 par.
+2 indent (α), to qualified investors, in accordance with article 2 par.
+1 indent ($\sigma\tau$) of Greek Law 3401/2005 and pursuant to article 3 par.
+2 indent (γ) of Greek Law 3401/2005, and (ii) capitalisation of monetary claims of an amount of €1,010,830,828.00, in the context of the voluntary exchange of outstanding securities by their holders that participated in a liability management exercise.
 The proceeds from the capital increase were intended to strengthen the Issuer's capital adequacy ratios.